emmercm/docker-libtorrent/README.md

 ## `emmercm/libtorrent:<version>-alpine`

-The default variant, these images are based on [the `alpine` official image](https://hub.docker.com/_/alpine) which is designed to be "small, simple, and secure."
+The default image variant, these images are based on [the `alpine` official image](https://hub.docker.com/_/alpine) which is designed to be "small, simple, and secure."
 This variant is recommended for when final image size is a concern.

 # License